Dhruv-Joshi-Git/Arduino---Projects/README.md

 **Setup & Execution:**
 - Assemble the car using the chosen chassis and peripherals in an optimal configuration.
 Refer to the provided pinout diagram or a similar guide for wiring instructions.
 - Run the sketch_smartcar.ino file found above in the arduino IDE.
-- Videos of functionality above.
+- Image of car, and videos of functionality [Images and Videos](./Images and Videos)

 | Button   | Hex   | Description                                |
 |----------|-------|--------------------------------------------|